SFTtech/openage/doc/ideas/gameplay.md

  - Auto-flee stance (especially for monks): Auto-task "flee" action as soon as an enemy unit comes near
  - Non-coward stance for villagers
  - Allow selecting the default stance

+### Viewcone-feature for additional complexity

+ - a viewcone shows in which direction the unit is looking at and how much it can see from that
+   - more complex Line-of-sight that this 360°-LOS
+   - e.g. a unit cannot see behind buildings -> you can hide units behind buildings from auto-attack, as long as the player is not giving manually the attack command
+     - you could even render them invisible as long as the player didn't see them and they could vanish after a time when they hide behind a building
+   - scouting would be more focused -> only scouting in the direction your scout looks/moves, rest stays under FOG
+ - possibility to even have completely other game-styles/mods (like Stealth-RTS, see Micro-nerd Mode)
+ - Kosmonautblog wrote an article about the viewcone in Shadow Tactics and how the developers were implementing it, you can find it here: https://web.archive.org/web/20190428103242/https://kosmonautblog.wordpress.com/2017/01/09/shadow-tactics-rendering-breakdown/

 Multiplayer